-The amount of calorie in same amount of sugar and aspartame is similar but because only a small amount of aspartame is needed for the same level of sweetness, the calorie content has reduced.
-Aspartame has therefore been widely used in low calorie food products and beverages.
+The amount of calories in the same amount of sugar and aspartame is similar but because only a small amount of aspartame is needed for the same level of sweetness, the calorie content has reduced.
+Aspartame has therefore been widely used in low-calorie food products and beverages.

 Where can you find aspartame?

-Chips, breakfast cereal, desert mixes, yogurt, frozen desert, ice cream, chewing gums, nutrition bars
+Chips, breakfast cereal, dessert mixes, yogurt, frozen dessert, ice cream, chewing gums, nutrition bars

 Soft drinks, fruit juice, vegetable juice, energy drinks

 Sauces, syrups, dressings

 Sugar-free, low-sugar, or low-calorie food products and beverages

 Increased oxidative stress and inflammation

 Excessive oxidative stress and inflammation are well-known causes of many chronic health conditions and they are also the root causes for the following adverse health effects associated with aspartame.

 Increased clotting in people with type 2 diabetes.